Section Menu

 Courses

-Chinese Language Courses: in general, students will take 6 credits of Chinese language on this program.
-However, students with no background in Chinese language may opt to take the Essential Chinese language course for 1 credit during the first few weeks of the program.
-The intensive introductory seminar to contemporary Chinese language and culture includes practicing in the city to gain essential skills to communicate effectively and navigate in a new culture.
+• Students with no background in Chinese language may opt to take the 1-credit Essential Chinese language course during the first few weeks of the program which helps students build the skills to communicate effectively and navigate in a new culture.

-Students may also opt to do the Chinese language intensive program, which requires two prior semesters of Chinese and is an entirely language-focused program (students must sign a language pledge to only use Chinese during the time abroad).
-Students on the language intensive program are encouraged to select the homestay option to help develop a more intimate understanding Chinese language and culture.
+• Students may also opt to do the Chinese language intensive program which requires two prior semesters of Chinese and is an entirely language-focused program (students must sign a language pledge to only use Chinese during the time abroad).

 Transfer of Credit